CancerNU/Mutations-in-TNBC-/README.md

 # Mutations-in-TNBC-

+# Project Summary
+Triple-negative breast cancer (TNBC) is an aggressive subtype that frequently develops resistance to chemotherapy.
+An unresolved question is whether resistance is caused by the selection of rare pre-existing clones or alternatively through the acquisition of new genomic aberrations.
+The aim of this project is to compare variants in tumour samples before and after chemotherapy.
+In order to identify tissue-specific variants and exclude germline mutations, we attempted to compare blood and tumour samples.

 # Files in the project:
 1. Commands TNBC (including useful resources used)
 2. FASTQ quality report (multiqc_report 2)